BryanMorfe/shprep/UPDATES.md

 #### Known Bugs
 As of February 7, 2019:
+- If your gcc compiler requires `libcrypt` to be linked, it will not compile unless you add it manually (the how to is on the [README](https://github.com/BryanMorfe/shprep/blob/master/README.md)).
 - Users with no password or no login had their password change field changed to zero.
 This could have cause some problems in some operating systems.
 - Users whose password were changed had a problem when the password change field was requested to be changed.
 The first digit of the original value was left in there.

 ### 0.1.1
 Build Date: February 8, 2019

+#### New Features/Fixes
+- Fixed bug with password change field having the first digit of the old value unchanged.
+Now it is properly set to zero (if requested), and user is prompted to change their password on login.
+- Password change field is left unmodified on user accounts with no password or login disabled.

 #### Known Bugs
 As of February 8, 2019: